asyncapi/website/pages/docs/tutorials/kafka/bindings-with-kafka.md

 ---
-title: Kafka-specific Bindings
+title: Kafka specific bindings
-description: In this tutorial, you'll learn how how to add specific Kafka information to an AsyncAPI document using bindings.
+description: Learn how to configure Kafka bindings in your AsyncAPI document.
 ---

 ## Introduction

-In a previous tutorial, you learnt how to manage schemas with schema registry.
-In this tutorial, you will learn how bindings with Kafka work by defining Kafka message key content and extending your AsyncAPI document with protocol-specific information.
+In a previous tutorial, you learned how to manage schemas with a schema registry.
+This tutorial teaches you how Kafka bindings function by defining Kafka messages and expanding your AsyncAPI document with protocol-specific details.

-## Background Context
+## Background context

-Bindings are crucial to an Event-driven application as they provide protocol-specific information that abstracts the details of how protocols handle messages from the core logic of your application.
-Bindings improve the understanding and usability of the API by offering more setup options and context for various protocols.
-It includes information such as topics an application reads from or writes to, how the messages are formatted, and the rules for interacting with multiple data or messages.
+Bindings are essential for event-driven applications because they provide protocol-specific details, abstracting the complexities of message handling from your application's core logic.
+They enhance the API's clarity and usability by offering setup options and context for different protocols.
+Bindings include details like the topics your application reads from or writes to, message formatting, and rules for interacting with multiple data or messages.

-In an AsyncAPI document, bindings can be appended to different document sections, such as servers, channels, or messages.
-They include standard information that is unique to a particular protocol.
-Bindings definitions allow you to specify the protocol-specific functionalities not supported by AsyncAPI's core features.
+In an AsyncAPI document, bindings can be added to various sections like servers, channels, or messages.
+They contain protocol-specific details unique to each protocol.
+Binding definitions let you specify functionalities specific to the protocol, which are not covered by AsyncAPI's core features.

 You can configure several objects using Kafka bindings.
-However, for the scope of this tutorial, we are focusing on three levels of bindings: [server bindings](https://github.com/asyncapi/bindings/tree/master/kafka#server-binding-object), [channel bindings](https://github.com/asyncapi/bindings/tree/master/kafka#channel-binding-object) and [message bindings](https://github.com/asyncapi/bindings/tree/master/kafka#message-binding-object).
+However, for the scope of this tutorial, you will focus on three levels of bindings: [server bindings](https://github.com/asyncapi/bindings/tree/master/kafka#server-binding-object), [channel bindings](https://github.com/asyncapi/bindings/tree/master/kafka#channel-binding-object) and [message bindings](https://github.com/asyncapi/bindings/tree/master/kafka#message-binding-object).

-Using the code snippets from the previous tutorial, where you learned [how to manage Avro schemas using a centralized schema registry that enables you to share schemas across multiple applications](pages/docs/tutorials/kafka/managing-schemas-using-schema-registry.md), you will add configurations for server, channel, and message bindings.
+Using the code snippets from the previous tutorial, where you learned [how to manage Avro schemas using a centralized schema registry that enables you to share schemas across multiple applications](pages/docs/tutorials/kafka/managing-schemas-using-schema-registry), you will add configurations for server, channel, and message bindings.

 ## Add server bindings

 Server bindings provide protocol-specific configuration details for connecting and interacting with a server.
-For server bindings, we will add three fields to configure the server bindings.
+For server bindings, we will add three fields:

 ```
 servers: